irrehaare/social-network-post-service/README.md

     Number viewCount
 }
 ```
+## Running the application
+Run from SocialNetworkPostServiceApplication.
+API should be available under the localhost:8080.
+Please note that having
+lombok plugin installed in IDE is strongly encouraged when browsing the project.
+### Implemented HTTP Requests
+Feel free to see the src/main/resources/exampleRequests.http for example requests sent to this API.
 ## Design decisions
 ### Health endpoints
 By the assumption that microservices function in the environment consisting of many of them, for the purpose of